Shahar-Y/mongo-to-rabbit/README.md

 7. `db.files.insertOne({ "name": "it works!"})`

 * The `connect` script connects with two different configurations to mongo and rabbit.
-* The `receive` script creates two consumers to Rabbit
+* The `receive` script creates two consumers to Rabbit.
 * If succeeded, you should see the result sent at the console.log of the receiver.

 ![running example](https://media.giphy.com/media/mT5dpljEpj5uscgFH9/giphy.gif)